nikolas52/ZUS_DeclarationDB/README.md

 ## ⚙️ Setup Instructions

 ### 1. Create Database
-Run the SQL script to create the `ZUS_Pustelnik` database.
+Run the SQL script to create the `ZUS` database.
 > 📌 Ensure the file paths for `.mdf` and `.ldf` are valid on your system.

 ### 2. Create Tables and Relationships